The Faith of Anna Waters

 The Faith of Anna Waters is a 2016 American-Singaporean horror film starring American actors Elizabeth Rice and Matthew Settle and directed by Kelvin Tong.
 Billed as Singapore's first Hollywood supernatural feature, the film tells the story of an American journalist who travels to Singapore to investigate the mysterious suicide of her sister, and delves into one of Tong's favourite horror subgenres: exorcism.

 The film was released on 6 May 2016 in the United States under the title The Offering.

 Plot

-American journalist Jamie Waters (Elizabeth Rice) travels to Singapore to investigate the mysterious suicide of her sister, Anna.
-However, her sister's death is only the beginning of a sinister demonic ancient plan.
+Jamie Waters, a police detective in Chicago, receives news that her sister Anna has committed suicide in Singapore.
+Jamie flies to Singapore and moves in to Anna’s house.
+Rather than go and stay with her father, Anna’s young daughter Katie is insistent that they do not leave the house because her mother has promised that she will return in seven days time.
+At the same time, the Catholic priest Father De Silva encounters a series of cryptic symbols that indicate that the Tower of Babel is rising again.
+As Jamie investigates other apparent suicides by people connected to Anna, she encounters increasingly spooky happenings all around the house.